Viol: Different versions

-Viols come in seven sizes: "pardessus de viole" (which is relatively rare, exclusively French and did not exist before the 18th century), treble (in French dessus), alto, tenor (in French taille), bass, and two sizes of contrabass (also known as a violone), the smaller one tuned an octave below the tenor (violone in G, sometimes called great bass or in French grande basse) and the larger one tuned an octave below the bass (violone in D, or the contrabass viol).
+Viols come in seven sizes: "pardessus de viole" (which is relatively rare, exclusively French and did not exist before the 18th century), treble (dessus in French), alto, tenor (in French taille), bass, great bass, and contrabass (the final two are often called violone, meaning large viol), the smaller one tuned an octave below the tenor (violone in G, sometimes called great bass or in French grande basse) and the larger one tuned an octave below the bass (violone in D, or the contrabass viol).
 This latter instrument is not to be confused with the double bass.

-Their tuning (see next section) alternates G and D instruments: pardessus in G, treble in D, tenor in G, bass in D (the seven-string bass was a French invention, with an added low A), small violone in G, large violone in D. The alto (between the treble and the tenor) and the baritone (between the tenor and the bass) do not fit in this scheme.
+Their tuning (see next section) alternates G and D instruments: pardessus in G, treble in D, tenor in G, bass in D (the seven-string bass was a French invention, with an added low A), small violone in G, large violone in D and the alto (between the treble and the tenor).

 The treble has a size similar to a viola but with a deeper body; the typical bass is about the size of a cello.
 The pardessus and the treble were held vertically in the lap.
 The English made smaller basses known as division viols, and the still-smaller Lyra viol.
 The viola bastarda was a similar type of viol used in Italy for a virtuosic style of viol repertoire and performance.
 German consort basses were larger than the French instruments designed for continuo.

 Those instruments were not all equally common.
 The typical Elizabethan consort of viols was composed of six instruments: two basses, two tenors and two trebles, or one bass, three tenors and two trebles (see Chest of viols).
 Thus the bass, tenor and treble were the central members of the family as far as music written specifically for viols is concerned.
 Besides consort playing the bass could also be used as a solo instrument (there were also smaller basses designed especially for a virtuosic solo role, see above division viol, lyra viol, viola bastarda).
 And the bass viol could also serve as a continuo bass.
-The pardessus was a French 18th-century instrument that was introduced to allow ladies to play mostly violin or flute music but eventually acquired its repertoire.
-The alto and the baritone were relatively rare smaller and larger versions of the tenor respectively.
-The violones were never part of the consort of viols but functioned as the contrabass of all kinds of instrumental combinations.
+The pardessus was a French 18th-century instrument that was introduced to allow ladies to play mostly violin or flute music but eventually acquired its own repertoire.
+The alto was a relatively rare smaller version of the tenor.
+The violones were rarely part of the consort of viols but functioned as the bass or contrabass of all kinds of instrumental combinations.